 If everything is setup properly, launch your favorite browser, and point it to http://localhost:3000 Once logged in with your grafana credentials, reach data sources panel to setup your Logs Data Platform datasource:

 To make the magic happens, please ensure to:

 https://<your_cluster>.logs.ovh.com:9200as Url value

-- Set your Logs Data Platforms credentials for Basic auth values
+- Set your Logs Data Platform credentials for Basic auth values

-- Set your Logs Data Platforms alias name as Grafana Index name value
+- Set your Logs Data Platform alias name as Grafana Index name value

 - Change default Time field name to timestamp

 - Set 6.0+ as Elasticsearch version

 - Register your data source and test it.